 Wolf by Wolf is a high-stakes journey of wits and bravery, an author’s skillful writing and imagination, and a compelling story that won’t soon be forgotten.
 It imagines a world in which WWII ended very differently — with the Axis powers winning.
 Yael, our heroine, is a death-camp medical experiment escapee who can shape shift into other humans.
 She braves a motorcycle race across half the world in order to first win and second get close enough to Hitler to kill him.
 This is a must-read novel!

 The Serpent King by Jeff Zentner REALISTIC

 Steelheart by Brandon Sanderson FANTASY / SCI-FI

-Wow – I loved this adventure!!
+Wow – you will love this series!!
 It’s typical of Sanderson’s amazing world building and offers tons of unforeseen plot twists and turns.
-In this world the Epics, super-powerful individuals who have extraordinary powers and no goodness, control the cities.
+In this world, the Epics are super-powerful individuals who have extraordinary powers and no goodness.
+Epics control the cities.
 David’s father was killed by Chicago’s Epic, Steelheart so now David wants revenge.
 He joins the rebel group called the Reckoners in order to assassinate Steelheart and all Epics.
-You’ll love the characters, plot, and page-turning action.
+Memorable characters, a spell-binding plot, and page-turning action!

 The Hate U Give by Angie Thomas REALISTIC